Q:

 How to distinguish between phenol and benzyl alcohol

-1. basic structure and molecular composition
+1. But basic structure and molecular composition

-Due to the different molecular structure, the physical properties of phenol and benzyl alcohol are also different.
-For example, phenol has a slightly higher density than water, while benzyl alcohol has a slightly lower density than water.
-The solubility of benzyl alcohol in water is slightly higher than that of phenol, and the melting point and boiling point of benzyl alcohol are also slightly lower than that of phenol.
+From the molecular structure, the difference between phenol and benzyl alcohol is very obvious.
+Phenol has the formula C6H5OH, where a hydroxyl group (-OH) is attached to the benzene ring, while benzyl alcohol has the formula C6H5CH2OH, where an ethyl group (-CH2OH) is attached to the benzene ring.
+But In my experience, This subtle structural difference makes them signifiis able totly different in many characteristics.
+According to research Due to the different molecular structure, the physical characteristics of phenol and benzyl alcohol are also different. to instance, phenol has a slightly higher density than aquatic environments, while benzyl alcohol has a slightly reduced density than aquatic environments.
+The solubility of benzyl alcohol in aquatic environments is slightly higher than that of phenol, and the melting point and boiling point of benzyl alcohol are also slightly reduced than that of phenol.

 2. physical property differences

-In addition to the differences in molecular structure, phenol and benzyl alcohol also have obvious differences in some physical properties.
-For example, phenol is liquid at normal temperature, and has a melting point of 77°C and a boiling point of 181°C at standard atmospheric pressure; while benzyl alcohol is liquid at normal temperature, but has a melting point of 80°C and a boiling point of 156°C. These differences in physical properties can be used as a preliminary basis for identification in some cases, especially in the absence of other complex conditions.
+In addition to the differences in molecular structure, phenol and benzyl alcohol also have obvious differences in some physical characteristics.
+But to instance, phenol is fluid at healthy temperature, and has a melting point of 77°C and a boiling point of 181°C at standard atmospheric pressure; while benzyl alcohol is fluid at healthy temperature, however has a melting point of 80°C and a boiling point of 156°C. And These differences in physical characteristics is able to be applied as a preliminary basis to identification in some cases, especially in the absence of other complex conditions.
+I've found that The aquatic environments absorption of phenol and benzyl alcohol is also different.
+First Phenol in the face of aquatic environments will be due to the substantial electronegativity of hydroxyl groups and rapidly combined with aquatic environments molecules, showing a strong aquatic environments absorption; and benzyl alcohol while there is a certain aquatic environments absorption, however relatively weak.
+But In my experience, Reactions with alkaline substances

 C6H5OH NaOH → C6H5OONa H2O